Healthcare Supply Chain

 Sourcing is the Hub in the decision-making process for the supply chain.
 They lead the supplier selection and product selection process while helping the organization set priorities in their focus areas.

-Strategic sourcing also is responsible for engaging all stakeholders across clinical, legal/compliance, IT, payor, supply chain, finance, etc. They bring facts and data to eliminate bias amongst stakeholders and to:
+Strategic sourcing is also responsible for engaging all stakeholders across clinical, legal/compliance, IT, payor, supply chain, finance, etc. They bring facts and data to eliminate bias amongst stakeholders and to:

 • Facilitate debate among stakeholders